isomerpages/moe-concordpri/_for-parents/New P1 Parents/Administrative Matters.md

 ---
 <h3>Administrative Matters</h3>

-<p style="text-align:justify">In preparation for your child’s entry to Primary One in 2023, please complete the following administrative tasks before the P1 Orientation Day on 18 Nov 2022.
+<p style="text-align:justify">In preparation for your child’s entry to Primary One in 2024, please complete the following items before the P1 Orientation Day on 18 October 2023, Wednesday.
 <br><br>
 <b>1.
-Onboard The Parents Gateway App</b>
+Apply for GIRO</b>

-</p><p style="text-align:justify">Please download and install the Parents Gateway app.
-The instructions to onboard (login for the first time) the platform can be found below.
+</p><p style="text-align:justify">GIRO is a convenient, paperless, and cashless payment method to make hassle-free payments for your child’s school fees and miscellaneous fees.
+The same GIRO arrangement will also be extended to cover their payment of enrichment programmes, school charges and deduction of Primary School Leaving Examination Examinations fees.
 <br><br>
 <img style="width:65%" src="/images/Introducing Parents Gateway.jpg"><br>